Leeds Castle Restaurant

 The service was outstanding all night and that lovely touch at the end made it even more magical.
 We couldn’t eat the cake (not surprising after all those delicious courses) but they did box the cake up for him to take it home.

 We left feeling like we had found a very special place and that they had helped us make a memory of his 30th birthday that would sit fondly in our minds for many years to come.
-Would we go back?
-That’s a big Great British yes.
+Would we go back to the Leeds Castle Restaurant?
+That’s a big yes.
 There’s not many places that tick all those boxes.

 Read more posts in the Food & Drink Category